cs3157/recitations/B-Makefiles/makefiles.md

 Within the `main` rule, `$@` will expand to `main`.
 Now, if we change `main`, the output executable name will change accordingly.

+You can try this out by playing around with your Makefile, then running `make`.

 ### Step 7